oracle/truffleruby/doc/user/options.md

 TruffleRuby switches:
   -Xlog=severe,warning,performance,info,config,fine,finer,finest
-                  set the TruffleRuby logging level -Xoptions       print available TruffleRuby options -Xname=value    set a TruffleRuby option (omit value to set to true)
+                  set the TruffleRuby logging level -Xsingle_threaded
+                  run in single-threaded configuration -Xoptions       print available TruffleRuby options -Xname=value    set a TruffleRuby option (omit value to set to true)
 ```

-As well as being set at the command line, options can be set using
+As well as being set at the command line, options, except for `log` and
-`--ruby.option=` in any GraalVM launcher.
+`single_threaded`, can be set using `--ruby.option=` in any GraalVM launcher.
 For example `--ruby.inline_js=true`.
-They can also be set as JVM system properties, where they have a prefix
+They can also be set as JVM system
-`polyglot.ruby.`.
-For example `-J-Dpolyglot.ruby.inline_js=true`, or via any
+properties, where they have a prefix `polyglot.ruby.`.
+For example
-other way of setting JVM system properties.
-Finally, options can be set as
+`-J-Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system
-`PolyglotEngine` or SDK configuration options.
+properties.
+Finally, options can be set as `PolyglotEngine` or SDK configuration
+options.

 The priority for options is the command line first, then the `PolyglotEngine`
 configuration, then the SDK configuration, then system properties last.